 We also support Fairtrade at church.
 Fairtrade certification is a product certification system designed to allow people to identify products that meet agreed environmental, labour and developmental standards.
 It aims to achieve fairness and justice for poor farming communities.
 Registered charity number: 245464

 In 2020, the world changed with the arrival of Covid 19 and the subsequent world wide pandemic.
 For the church family at St Johns, the call to respond to those in need goes on....

-We have had to cancel all our planned fundraisers so far this year, the Easter Sale for Smiles, the Lent Lunch for Tearfund and the Spring Fayre for the Church Army too, and all the rest of our scheduled events seem unlikely to happen.
-This means our giving will be down.
-So far, we have sent some of our 2020 emergency fund to support an International Covid 19 Appeal operated by Christian Aid as we were unable to operate our usual Christian Aid week envelope scheme.
-We have also sent funds to the Diocese of Kolkata 'Cyclone Amphan' Appeal, which is supporting millions of lives badly affected in Bangladesh and North India, and 'Open Doors' which is a charity serving the persecuted church worldwide.
+We had to cancel all our planned fundraising events at church, which meant our giving was down.
+We sent some of our 2020 emergency fund to support an International Covid 19 Appeal operated by Christian Aid as we were unable to operate our usual Christian Aid week envelope scheme.
+We also sent funds to the Diocese of Kolkata 'Cyclone Amphan' Appeal, which supported millions of lives badly affected in Bangladesh and North India, and 'Open Doors' which is a charity serving the persecuted church worldwide.
 We did still manage to arrange collections for Pathways, Foodbank and Shoe Boxes and our new 'online' market is continuing to raise valuable funds.
 In 2021, the online market has continued and the emergency fund was split between Hilary DeNeufchatel's Bible Translation Mission, 2 Afghanistan appeals and Christian Aid's Haiti Appeal.